Sure Dividend

 Final Thoughts

-Stellus could be an attractive pick as it has a 10.58% dividend yield and some measure of growth potential.
+Stellus could be an attractive pick as it has an 11.7% dividend yield and some measure of growth potential.

 Plus, Stellus pays its dividend each month, which helps boost the compounding effect of reinvested dividends and enhances the attractiveness of the stock for those relying upon dividends for living expenses.